zacharysiegel/Bacter/3.0.0/notes.md

 				Pick up flag by making contact with flag on body Flag returns to center of map after capture
 			Flag drops at location of flag bearer on death
+		Uses standard ability set
-		Tag ability
+		X Tag ability (2-Flag CTF)
-			Shoot single spore and pop on enemy
+			X Shoot single spore and pop on enemy
-			If spore is on friendly side, send to jail
+			X If spore is on friendly side, send to jail
-			Safe zone around flag protects carrier
+			X Safe zone around flag protects carrier
-			If holding the flag, throws the flag
+			X If holding the flag, throws the flag
 		Leaderboard tracks captures (score) and round wins Infection (INF)
 		Players sorted into infected and healthy